 What Matters Most: Your Skills & Professional Experience

-Your skills section might seem a bit confusing at first if you’re switching careers—do you list skills from your old subject, or the new one?
+Your skills section might seem a bit confusing at first if you’re switching careers—do you list skills related to your old job, or the new one?
 Well, it’s a bit of both!
-You want to prove that you’ve mastered the general essentials of teaching as they apply to the subject you’re switching to.
+You want to prove that you’ve mastered the general essentials of teaching as they apply to the career you’re switching to.

-Recruiters want to see skills that relate directly to the teaching role you’re applying for, so avoid including subject-specific points from your previous role unless they overlap with both.
-If you’re aiming to teach software, list software-related skills!
+Recruiters want to see skills that relate directly to the role you’re applying for, so avoid including subject-specific points from your previous role unless they overlap with the new job’s description.
+If you’re aiming to work in software development, don’t emphasize English teaching skills!

 And ensure that you’re as specific as possible, especially with your soft skills and software tools.
 Name your favorite programs, and spell out exactly how you’re good at interacting with others.